mt-mods/beowulf/readme.md

-"beowulf" anticheat mod for minetest
+"beowulf" anticheat mod for Luanti

 ![Beowulf](Beowulf_and_the_dragon.jpg)